jdaymude/xbox2local/README.md

 2. Have your Xbox Live (Microsoft) account email and password on hand.
 Both Free and Gold accounts are supported.

-3. Navigate to [OpenXBL](https://xbl.io/), the API that **xbox2local** uses to interface with the Xbox Live service to download your media.
-Log in using your Xbox Live account.
+3. Navigate to [OpenXBL](https://xbl.io/), the API that **xbox2local** uses to interface with the Xbox network to download your media.
+Log in using your Microsoft account.

 4. On your OpenXBL [profile page](https://xbl.io/profile), scroll down to the box labeled "API KEYS" and press the "Create +" button.
 Copy the newly created API key (a string of letters, numbers, and hyphens) before navigating away from the page.